Skip to main content

 • Blockage of the Fallopian tubes due to infection or scarring.

 In the image below, the small black triangle shape in the middle is a normal womb filled with dye.
 The dye comes in through the tube which is at the base of the triangle and goes out to the edge of the photo.
-There are two very thin lines of dye coming away from the points of the triangle and they are normal tubes, filled with dye.
+There are two very thin lines of dye coming away from the points of the triangle and these are normal Fallopian tubes, filled with dye.
 The larger areas of dye at either side is where the dye has spilled out of the normal tubes.

 Hysterosalpingogram